Kong/docs.konghq.com/app/docs/0.3.2/proxy-layer-reference.md

 #### Using a wildcard DNS

 Sometimes you might want to route all requests matching a wildcard DNS to your upstream services.
-A "**public_dns**"" wildcard name may contain an asterisk only on the name’s start or end, and only on a dot border.
+A "**public_dns**" wildcard name may contain an asterisk only on the name’s start or end, and only on a dot border.

 A "**public_dns**" of form `*.example.org` will route requests with "**Host**" values such as `a.example.org` or `x.y.example.org`.